-During the SDP 5 years period (2019-2023), the Ministry provided 247 Women Groups with voivoi, masi, nursery materials, planting materials and farming equipment.
+The Ministry provided 247 Women Groups with voivoi, masi, nursery materials, planting materials and farming equipment.
 Also, 37 Women and Youth Groups were provided with bee keeping materials, sheds and other equipment through the Livestock Extension Service.
 Support was given to the establishment of 116 fruit tree orchards including avocado, citrus, drinking coconuts, dragon fruits, green pearl guava, breadfruits, jackfruit and rambutan.
 The Ministry was able to formulate Women in Agriculture Policy and Youth in Agriculture Policy.